You can activate the next quarter 5% categories on your Discover it Cash Back card, including grocery stores, CVS and Walgreens.

 Which card offers the best deal?

-*Information about the Chase Freedom card has been collected independently by CreditCards.com.
+*All information about the Chase Freedom has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.